siconos/siconos/docs/sphinx/devel_guide/write_and_build_doc.rst

 .. rubric:: General rules

 * Document all header files using doxygen comments, as defined in http://www.stack.nl/~dimitri/doxygen/manual/index.html
-* Do not comment doxygen comments --> breaks doxy2swig outputs. e.g. commenting a function and its doc will append the doc to the next function in the file and so break doxy2swig outputs
 * Try to follow numpydoc (https://numpydoc.readthedocs.io/en/latest/) requirements.